Hanoi

 From the Old Quarter, it will take about 15 minutes to travel by car or motorbike.
 Its convenient location draws both local and foreign tourists to come enjoying the tranquil beauty of West Lake, tasting the popular Ho Tay ice cream and admiring the ancient architecture of Quan Thanh Temple and Tran Quoc Pagoda.

-As a local sacred place, you are recommended to dress properly for a visit.
+As a local sacred place, you must dress properly for a visit.
 Cover your limbs and avoid all transparent clothing, just to be safe.
 Also, you’re advised against being too loud or running about within the temple.
 “When in Rome, do as the Romans do” – just imitate the locals and pay respect to the holy atmosphere.

 Share: